-Looking for a show-stopping dish for your Memorial Day cookout?
+Looking for a show-stopping dish for your Labor Day cookout?
 Try these hot dogs, topped with a big spoonful of smoky chili and wrapped in a grill-toasted bun.
 We suspect they’ll become a new tradition.

 Smoky Chili Dogs